Henry Pollock (rugby union): England

-He captained the England U18 side.
-He scored a hat trick on his debut for the England U20 side against Italy U20 in February 2024.
-He was subsequently named player of the tournament for helping England win the 2024 Six Nations Under 20s Championship title.
-He was part of the England U20 side that won the 2024 World Rugby U20 Championship in South Africa.
-In November 2024, he was called up to the England A national rugby union team for the first time and put in a Man of the Match performance against Australia A at the Twickenham Stoop.

-In January 2025, following an injury to Alex Dombrandt, he was called up to the senior England squad for the first time ahead of the opening game of their 2025 Six Nations Championship against Ireland.
-In March 2025, he scored two tries off the bench on his senior debut during a 68–14 victory over Wales in the final round of the tournament.
-In November 2025, he scored again during a 25–7 victory against Australia in the 2025 Autumn Nations Series.
+In January 2025, following an injury to Alex Dombrandt, Pollock was called up to the senior England squad for the first time ahead of the 2025 Six Nations Championship.
+On 15 March 2025, he scored two tries off the bench on his senior debut during a 68–14 victory over Wales in the final round.
+In doing so, he became the youngest tryscorer for England in the history of the tournament, overtaking the previous record held by Henry Arundell.

+In November 2025, Pollock scored another try during a 25–7 victory against Australia in the 2025 Autumn Nations Series.
+He was later nominated for 2025 World Breakthrough Player of the Year before losing out to Fabian Holland.
+After a 27–23 victory against Argentina in the final round of the 2025 Autumn Nations Series, he was involved in a scuffle between Tom Curry and several Argentinian players, including Santiago Grondona, after the game had ended.

+In February 2026, Pollock was named in the starting lineup for the first time ahead of the 2026 Six Nations fixture against Ireland.
+Pollock scored a second-half hat-trick of tries as a replacement in a 73–8 win against Fiji at Hill Dickinson Stadium during the 2026 Nations Championship on 11 July 2026.
+Before the following game, he was pictured mocking opposition fans from the team bus ahead of their fixture against Argentina.
+The incident took place the day after England were knocked about by Argentina at the 2026 FIFA World Cup.

 British & Irish Lions

-On May 8th 2025, Henry was the youngest player selected for the British & Irish Lions squad for the 2025 British & Irish Lions tour to Australia.
-In July 2025, having originally been named in the starting lineup, he sustained a tight calf prior to kickoff against the Waratahs.
-He was replaced by Scott Cummings.
+On 8 May 2025, Pollock was the youngest player selected for the British & Irish Lions squad for the 2025 British & Irish Lions tour to Australia.
+He made his debut for the side in the opening match against Argentina.
+In July 2025, having originally been named in the starting lineup, he sustained a tight calf prior to kickoff against the Waratahs and was replaced by Scott Cummings.
+Pollock did not participate in the test series but did score his only try of the tour in a victory against AUNZ Invitational XV.